gerph/riscos-nantest/README.md

 same = 1, different = 0
 ```

-Which is unsurprising as it's using the same FPEmulator module.
+Which is unsurprising as it's using the same SharedCLibrary and FPEmulator module.

+## What's wrong?

+### On RISC OS 4

+The FPEmulator is returning the wrong result for a comparison of NaN.
+Maybe there's a flag setting that I missed which is meant to address that.
+I'll need to look into it.

+### On RISC OS 5

+I don't know what's wrong.
+But something's broken there.